 Beast form also allows hengeyokai to take the Nine-Tails feat which is exclusive to this race.

 Shapechanger.
 Hengeyokai are shapechangers, not humanoids.
-As such, they are immune to spells that specifically target humanoids (including charm person and hold person), but are susceptible to any spells or affects that target shapechangers.
+As such, they are immune to spells that specifically target humanoids (including charm person and hold person), but are susceptible to any spells or effects that target shapechangers.

 Language.
 Hengeyokai speak their own language (a form of Sylvan), which is common to all hengeyokai regardless of animal type as well as Common.